AviatrixSystems/Docs/HowTos/firewall_network_workflow.rst

 If you have not already done so, follow the Go link to subscribe the VM-Series in AWS Marketplace.

+Do not launch the firewall instance from AWS Console as you launch it in the following steps. .

 3. Create a Firewall Domain
 -----------------------------